MinusKelvin/ice4/README.md

 ice4 is a chess engine which fits in 4096 bytes.
 In particular, it is an executable shell script which automatically extracts C++ source code from itself using `xz`, compiles it using the default system C++ compiler, and executes the resulting binary.

-It support the following subset of UCI:
+It supports the following subset of UCI:
 - `uci`
 - `ucinewgame`
 - `isready`